10 Teaching strategies: How to improve students’ reading skills

 To help develop strong readers, educators should focus on the following teaching reading strategies to explore how to teach kids to read with the help of Nearpod.

 New to Nearpod?
-Sign up for free below to access these resources, interactive activities, and engaging lessons.
+Teachers can sign up for free below to access these resources, interactive activities, and engaging lessons.
+Administrators can schedule a call with an expert to unlock the full power of Nearpod for schools and districts.

 1. Focus on the fundamentals